 Manners Activities for the Classroom

 We have found that the following activities are super helpful when it comes to teaching your kids about how to have good manners in your classroom.
-All of these activities can be found inside of The Encouraging Classroom full-year curriculum.
+All of these activities can be found inside of The Social Emotional Learning full-year curriculum.
 There are a total of 12 different character traits and each module includes, daily lessons, songs, videos, read alouds with questions, art projects, home connections, and more!
 You can also find video trainings about Calm Down Corners, Breathing Techniques, Morning Meetings, Self Regulation, Developing Student Relationships, and other great extras within the curriculum!

 1. Manners Poster